Our School Council

 Mike has over 10 years consulting experience in the area of Business Improvement and Turnaround serving various size companies across a range of industries.

-Mike is married to Plum and they have 2 children attending St Stephen’s School.
+Mike is married to Plum and they have two children, the youngest is still attending St Stephen’s School.

 The Moderator of the Uniting Church WA is the pastoral head of the church.
 Their role is to be a spokesperson for the church, and to also guide the church throughout their three-year term.
 Moderator, Susy Thomas was installed as Moderator of the Uniting Church WA during the opening worship of the 44th Annual Meeting of the Synod of Western Australia on Friday, 11 September 2020.

 Susy was born into a Christian family in Kerala, India, raised to act justly, with mercy and to walk humbly with God, never being ashamed of the gospel.
 She completed a Bachelor of Economics in India and met her husband Philip, before she relocated to London to be with him and begin a family.
-In 1982, Susy, Phillip and their two daughters migrated to Perth, Western Australia.
+In 1982, Susy, Phillip and their two daughters migrated to Perth.

 After working as a teacher in Perth, Susy took on the role of CEO of Drug Arm WA, now called Hope Community.
 In this challenging role, Susy supported disadvantaged people in the suburbs of Perth.